ethereum/go-ethereum/docs/fundamentals/security.md

 ## Account security {#account-security}

 Account security comes down to keeping private keys and account passwords backed up and inaccessible to adversaries.
 This is something that users take responsibility for.
 Geth provides an encrypted store for keys that are unlocked using an account password.
-If the key files or the passwors are lost, the account is impossible to access and the funds are effectively lost forever.
+If the key files or the passwords are lost, the account is impossible to access and the funds are effectively lost forever.
 If access to the unencrypted keys is obtained by an adversary they gain control of any funds associated with the account.

 Geth has built-in account management tools.
 However, Clef is recommended as an external account management and signing tool.
 It can be run decoupled from Geth and can even be run on dedicated secure external hardware such as a VM or a secure USB drive.
 This is considered best practice because the user is required to manually review all actions that touch sensitive data, except where specific predefined rules are implemented.
 Signing is done locally to Clef rather than giving key access to a node.
 Geth's built-in management tools are intended to be deprecated in the near future.